canro91/canro91.github.io/_posts/2023-02-20-WhatNullReferenceExceptionIs.md

 In our last example, we got a NullReferenceException when we returned `null` from a method.
 But, we could also find this exception when we try to loop through a `null` list or array, for example.

-Speaking of returning `null`, one way to prevent this exception is to **never pass null between objects**.
+Speaking of returning `null`, **one way to prevent the NullReferenceException is to never pass null between objects**.
 Instead of returning `null`, let's use empty lists and strings, or the Null Object pattern.
 And let's [use intention-revealing defaults]({% post_url 2021-09-27-TwoCSharpIdiomsPart4 %}) for that.

 <figure>
 <img src="https://images.unsplash.com/photo-1570645053711-5767083d2518?crop=entropy&cs=tinysrgb&fit=crop&fm=jpg&h=400&ixid=MnwxfDB8MXxyYW5kb218MHx8fHx8fHx8MTY3Njc3NjY0Nw&ixlib=rb-4.0.3&q=80&utm_campaign=api-credit&utm_medium=referral&utm_source=unsplash_source&w=600" alt="Multicolored dream catcher" />